LMIS-AG/AW40-hub-docker/README.md

 ## Requirements

+- Docker v25.0 or later (run `docker --version`)
-Docker 25.0 or later is required to build the images.
-Please refer to the [official docs](https://docs.docker.com/engine/install/) for directions.
+- Docker buildx v0.12.5 or later (run `docker buildx version`)

+Please refer to the [official docs](https://docs.docker.com/engine/install/) for instructions on installing Docker.
+If you just need to update buildx, see [this section](#updating-docker-buildx-builder).

 ## Overview